axaptional/electron-ipc/markdown/methods.md

 Please be aware that the returned Promise will not be resolved unless a handler is attached on the other side with `on` or `once`.
-If a listener _is_ attached on the other side, the Promise will always resolve, even if no response is returned (the response will simply be `undefined`).
+If a listener _is_ attached on the other side, the Promise will always resolve, even if no response is returned (the response will simply be `null`).

 To settle the promise and not wait for a response, cancel it.
 For more information on Promise canceling,